RIPE-NCC/rpki-commons/README.md

 When a pull request is merged to master GitLab CI builds a snapshot release and publishes it on maven central.

-Running `mvn prepare:release` locally creates a release version and tags it.
+Running `mvn release:prepare` locally creates a release version and tags it.
 This version automatically is published by GitLab CI.
+The new snapshot version will also be set and committed.